Gutter Maintenance 101

 Have your gutters cleaned professional first.
 If you still see excess water spilling over the gutters then the water is not draining correctly from the gutter system.

-How long will my gutters last?
+How long do gutters last?

 When installed correctly, Aluminum or steel gutters have an average lifespan of 20 – 25 years.
 Homeowners and facility managers alike can add years to the life of the gutter system by have them regularly maintained (cleaned).
 Also, investing in a leaf protection system at the time of installation will improve the life of the gutter system.